-There are several efforts currently ongoing to begin to resolve some of these shortcomings including the Department of Homeland Security (DHS) National Cyber Security Division (NCSD) sponsored Software Assurance Metrics and Tool Evaluation (SAMATE) project [1] being led by the National Institute of Standards and Technology (NIST), the Object Management Group (OMG) Software Assurance (SwA) Special Interest Group (SIG) [2], and the Department of Defense (DoD) sponsored Code Assessment Methodology Project (CAMP), which is part of the Protection of Vital Data (POVD) effort [3] being conducted by Concurrent Technologies Corporation (CTC), among others.
-While these efforts are well placed, timely in their objectives and will surely yield high value in the end, they both require a common description of the underlying security weaknesses that can lead to exploitable vulnerabilities in software that they are targeted to resolve.
-Without such a common description, these efforts, as well as the Department of Defense's own Software and Systems Assurance efforts, cannot move forward in a meaningful fashion or be aligned and integrated with each other to provide the answers we need to secure our networked systems.
+There are several ongoing efforts to begin to resolve some of these shortcomings, including the Department of Homeland Security (DHS) National Cyber Security Division (NCSD)-sponsored Software Assurance Metrics and Tool Evaluation (SAMATE) project [1] led by the National Institute of Standards and Technology (NIST), the Object Management Group (OMG) Software Assurance (SwA) Special Interest Group (SIG) [2], and the Department of Defense (DoD)sponsored Code Assessment Methodology Project, which is part of the Protection of Vital Data effort [3] conducted by Concurrent Technologies Corporation, among others.
+While these efforts are well placed, timely in their objectives, and will surely yield high value in the end, they require a common description of the underlying security weaknesses that can lead to exploitable vulnerabilities in the software that they are targeted to resolve.
+Without such a common description, these efforts, as well as the DoD's own software and systems assurance efforts, cannot move forward in a meaningful fashion or be aligned and integrated with each other to provide the needed answers to secure our networked systems.